marioparaschiv/observer/README.md

 Each listener can have its own name, which will be used inside the pushover notification.

-For example, if we set the name property to `Dyson Hoover`: by default, we would receive the following notification: `Dyson Hoover matched the observer conditions.
+For example, if we set the name property to `Dyson Hoover`, by default, we would receive the following notification: `Dyson Hoover matched the observer conditions.
 (Log ID: 1234)`

 #### Customizing Notifications
 You can customize the message you receive by adding the "message" property to a listener.
 This is not a necessary property, if it is not provided, the default message mentioned in the above section will be used.